Epiforge/Extensions/README.md

 - **Sorting.** DynamicData's cost per move grows with the collection while this library's barely does, so the two cross at about **1,400** elements.
 Below that DynamicData is 1.28x faster; at four thousand this library is 1.72x faster and at ten thousand 2.98x.
 - **Grouping.** The reverse.
 DynamicData's cost per migration is flat while this library's grows, so the two cross at about **7,900** elements.
 Below that this library is 2.55x faster; at ten thousand DynamicData is 1.18x faster.

+**The grouping crossover is a trade rather than an oversight, and knowing which side of it you want is more useful than the number.** A grouping here keeps its elements in the order they were added, so moving one out of its old group means finding it first, which is work proportional to the size of that group.
+DynamicData's groups are keyed rather than positional, so a removal is a dictionary operation and costs the same whatever the group holds.
+If you need the elements of a group in a stable order, that is what you are paying for.
+If you do not, DynamicData's shape is cheaper once groups get large.

 **What decides both is the size of the view the operator sees, not the size of your collection.** Filter ten thousand elements down to a thousand and then sort, and you are on the small-view side of the sorting crossover, where DynamicData wins; grouping that same thousand puts you well on this library's side of the grouping one.